Physical Therapy (DPT) Courses

 DPT8550 Pediatric Physical Therapy

-This course enhances the student physical therapists' understanding, exposure, critical evaluation and integration of current best practice towards pediatric physical therapy clinical practice.
-The readings, class discussions and lectures focus on increasing the students' understanding of typical and atypical development, and how factors affect a child's motor performance.
-Application of theoretical principles of motor control and neurological development are emphasized in order to enhance understanding of typical motor development, as well as motor development in children with various impairments.
+This course advances the student physical therapists' understanding and exposure to clinical examination, evaluation and interventions of evidence-based practices for pediatric physical therapy.
+The readings, class discussions and lectures focus upon increasing the student understanding of typical and atypical development and how various factors affect a child’s motor performance.
+Application of theoretical principles of motor control and neurological development are emphasized to promote understanding of typical motor development, as well as motor development in children with various impairments.

 Prerequisite(s): DPT8350.